-The following is excerpted from Psychedelic Medicine: The Healing Powers of LSD, MDMA, Psilocybin and Ayahuasca by Dr. Richard Louis Miller, published by Inner Traditions.
+The following observations related to LSD are excerpted from Psychedelic Medicine: The Healing Powers of LSD, MDMA, Psilocybin and Ayahuasca by Dr. Richard Louis Miller, published by Inner Traditions.

 July 21, 2015

 Stanislav Grof, MD, PhD, is author of Realms of the Human Unconscious, LSD Psychotherapy, Beyond Death, The Adventure of Self Discovery, Beyond the Brain, Psychology of the Future, The Cosmic Game, Healing Our Deepest Wounds, and Modern Consciousness Research and the Understanding of Art.

 A Package from Albert Hofmann to Stanislav Graf